 The MSI MPG 341CQPX is outstanding for HDR.
 It displays deep blacks in dark rooms, and there isn't any blooming around bright objects either.
 Its QD-OLED panel also displays a wide range of colors, making them bright and vivid.

-Perfect black levels without any blooming.
+Perfect black levels in dark rooms.

 Displays wide range of vivid colors.